bitblit/Ratchet/README.md

 For circleci using [these notes](https://circleci.com/docs/1.0/npm-continuous-deployment/)

-Looks like its my standard - set a release tag and push to Github, CircleCI takes care of the rest:
+Looks like it's my standard - set a release tag and push to Github, CircleCI takes care of the rest:

 ```
     git commit -m "New stuff"